"Transparency is not just a buzzword; it may be a necessity for business survival in the 21st century." - Glassdoor

 And more than any other tactic, good execution comes down to keeping score.

-Aligning a company's deal team, board, and executive team around value-creation priorities can be achieved in short order by centering on a few key performance indicators.
+Aligning a company's deal team, board, and executive team around value-creation priorities is a staple of business intelligence at private equity firms.
+It can be achieved in short order by centering on a few key performance indicators.
 And you already have the raw material for the job - your data.

 Ironically, most companies treat their data like background noise.
 In fact, most business data (more than ninety-percent) is left unused.
 Why the waste?
 Because organizing data to send the right signals to the right people in a timely manner requires a heavy lift (month after month) from an executive-level thinker.
 As a result, the job of report production remains forever orphaned, foisted upon whichever analyst or IT resource has excess capacity.

-The consequence is that deal teams, boards, and executives remain desperately devoid of true data intelligence.
+The consequence is that private equity deal teams, boards, and executives remain desperately devoid of true data intelligence.

 And countless spreadsheets (no matter how much conditional formatting) only add to the ever-expanding static leaders must rationalize in order to gain clarity and control.
 In that sea of static, strategic execution gives way to reactive management, and the resulting maelstrom makes coordination between leadership teams difficult.

 Fortunately, the cycle can be broken in a matter of weeks.
-Data intelligence technologies are evolving at a blistering pace, led by Microsoft's Azure and Power BI.
+Private equity data intelligence technologies are evolving at a blistering pace, led by Microsoft's Azure and Power BI.
 These tools are built-for-purpose to automate the process of synthesizing data static into the few clear signals leadership teams need to focus and align their efforts.

 In fact, a company (or a country, for that matter), can synthesize its performance down to a single signal.
 And why not?
 The higher your vantage point, the greater your visibility.
 By contrast, spending your time in the weeds pouring through line-level data will never produce your highest and best use.
 Take a look at the following company scorecard: